LinuxDoku/namespace/README.md

 });
 ```

-now you can run the function in any of your scripts which have access to the same window/global object
+now you can run the function in any of your scripts which have access to the same window/global object.

+A namespace can contain everything.
+Objects, functions and even variables - string, integer, float, ...

 ```javascript
 namespace('company.hello.world')(); // => Hello World